Julianoeichelberger/ElasticAPM4D/README.md

 Compatible with Elastic-APM 7.11.1 (not tested on others).

+If you want to activate stacktrace (recommended) you need to install JEDI-Jcl and add jcl in the conditional defines.

 Windows and Linux support.

 To set the global settings, you can use the TConfig class.